My Tidy Corner

 Combine ingredients in a glass spray bottle and shake vigorously before using.
 Let the solution sit for an hour before scrubbing clean.

 Now, I don’t know about you but the oven cleaners you buy from the store have always terrified me.
-Use rubber gloves, don’t breathe the fumes, don’t use the oven for hours afterward.
+Use rubber gloves, don’t breathe the fumes, and don’t use the oven for hours afterwards.

 Do I really want to then put my food in a cave full of that stuff?
 No thank you!
 Here’s a great natural cleaner you can use in your oven that you won’t have to glove up for.